Specnr/MultiResetWall/README.md

 After that it should be working.
 Open a ticket in the [Discord](https://discord.gg/tXxwrYw) if you have any issues or need clarification.

+## Utility Functions

+In the /utils folder, you'll find some helpful scripts which we will add to over time.

+### Startup.ahk
+This script will startup your instances for you, however it will only work after your first session.

+If you want, you can create a names.txt file in the /data folder with one name per line, and one line per instance to launch your instances in offline mode with custom names.

+### CloseInstances.ahk
+This script will simply close all your instances for you.
+This is also an option in TheWall.ahk tray options

 ## OBS Websocket

 1) Download [Python 3.7+](https://www.python.org/downloads/)